Everything you need to know about obtaining a fire department permit in Columbus, Ohio — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Ohio Secretary of State at ohiosos.gov.

 File your fire department permit application with the Columbus city clerk or licensing department.
-Many Ohio municipalities now accept online applications.
+Many Ohio municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $105–$700 (typical range for Columbus).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-4 weeks in Columbus.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Fire Department Permit holders in Ohio are required to carry proper business insurance.
 Compare quotes from top providers.